6 candidates for US Senate in Ohio vie for evangelical votes

 The crowd of about 950 at the evangelical Genoa Baptist Church in the northern suburbs of Columbus never quite booed Matt Dolan, a state senator whose family owns the Cleveland Indians, but they didn’t embrace him either.

-It was the first time all the major candidates were on the stage together: Dolan, former Ohio Treasurer Josh Mandel, former Republican Party chair Jane Timken, author JD Vance and Cleveland businesspeople Mike Gibbons and Bernie Moreno.
+It was the first time all the major candidates to fill the seat being vacated by Republican Sen. Rob Portman were on the stage together.
+They were Dolan, former Ohio Treasurer Josh Mandel, former Republican Party chair Jane Timken, author JD Vance and Cleveland businesspeople Mike Gibbons and Bernie Moreno.

-Dolan said he would have supported certifying the 2020 presidential election, calling it the only option under the U.S. Constitution; favors an anti-LGBT discrimination bill, because it’s good for business; and backs the $1 trillion infrastructure bill moving through Congress.
+Dolan said he would have supported certifying the 2020 presidential election, calling it the only option under the U.S. Constitution; favors an anti-LGBT discrimination bill, because it’s good for business; and backs the $1 trillion infrastructure bill pending in Congress.

-“I don’t know how you can say you’re fighting for Ohio if you wouldn’t vote for this bill,” he said, arguing it would return gas tax money to the state, repair a key bridge and help provide broadband in Appalachia.
+“I don’t know how you can say you’re fighting for Ohio if you wouldn’t vote for this bill,” he said, arguing it would return gas tax money to the state, repair a key bridge and bring needed broadband in Appalachia.

-The other five candidates balked — though a bipartisan deal on the legislation was largely the handiwork of Sen. Rob Portman — calling the bill crazy, a disaster and a complete boondoggle.
-At the same time, all said they would accept Portman’s endorsement, if offered.
+The other five candidates balked — though a bipartisan deal on the legislation was largely the handiwork of Portman — calling the bill crazy, a disaster and a complete boondoggle.
+All said they would accept Portman’s endorsement, though.

+Mandel reiterated his position, to applause, that the 2020 election was stolen from incumbent Donald Trump, which is untrue.
+Trump’s former attorney general, William Barr, found no evidence of widespread election fraud.
+Trump’s allegations of massive voting fraud also have been dismissed by a succession of judges and refuted by state election officials and an arm of his own administration’s Homeland Security Department.

 He said he would bring the “steel spine” of a U.S. Marine veteran to Washington, if elected — drawing one of the evening’s few direct attacks from Moreno.